Chen Yonggui

-Chen Yonggui (陈永贵 (Chén Yǒngguì, Ch'en Yung-kuei); circa 1915 – 26 March 1986) was a Chinese politician.
-Though he was an illiterate peasant, he became a member of the Politburo of the Chinese Communist Party and Vice Premier of the People's Republic of China because of Mao Zedong's recognition of Chen's leadership, during the Cultural Revolution, in turning Dazhai into a model for socialist agriculture.
+Chen Yonggui (陈永贵 (Chén Yǒngguì, Ch'en Yung-kuei); circa 1914 – 26 March 1986) was a Chinese politician.
+Though he was an illiterate peasant, he became a member of the Politburo of the Chinese Communist Party and Vice Premier of China because of Mao Zedong's recognition of Chen's leadership, during the Cultural Revolution, in turning Dazhai into a model for socialist agriculture.